 North East Scotland College works in partnership with ASPIRENorth whose aim is to help increase the number of young people from under-represented groups in the North of Scotland progress onto post-school education by encouraging them to make more positive and better informed decisions about their post-school educational choices.

 The College and Aberdeen University have an agreement to develop easier progression routes into University programmes.
 Many of our HNC and HND programmes are accepted by the University as giving entry to year two or three of related degree programmes.

 The Robert Gordon University allows students who have successfully completed any one of the College’s Higher National courses to progress into year two or three of relevant RGU degree link courses.

-A new initiative between The Robert Gordon University and Aberdeen College has recently been pioneered.
-Uni-link involves students spending two years at Aberdeen College for their HND, followed by a further two years at The Robert Gordon University (RGU) for those wishing to progress to a degree.
+A new initiative between The Robert Gordon University and North East Scotland College has recently been pioneered.
+Uni-link involves students spending two years at North East Scotland College for their HND, followed by a further two years at The Robert Gordon University (RGU) for those wishing to progress to a degree.